How You're Ruining Your Vision Without Even Realizing It

 "Because makeup can come in contact with your eyes, applying expired makeup products means giving an easy passage to bacteria and other infections," says Christine Joy, OD, an optometrist and VSP Network doctor in New York City.

-The Remedy Rx: "As a rule, you should replace your eye makeup every three months to reduce risk of infection," says Joy.
+The Rx: "As a rule, you should replace your eye makeup every three months to reduce risk of infection," says Joy.
 "Also, make it a practice to remove makeup every night, and never share your makeup."

 You're Stressing Out